Maximilian Lambertz: Biography

 In June 1945, after had joined the Communist Party, he became director of the Leipzig "Fremdsprachenschule" (College of Foreign Languages), in 1946, Professor of Comparative Linguistics, and until 1949 the dean of the new Faculty of Education at the Karl Marx University.
 Until his retirement in 1957, he was also director of the "Indo-European Institute".

 Lambertz visited Albania in June 1954, and in 1957.
 Even after the breakdown of close political relations between Albania and the Warsaw Pact, he refused to completely abandon its links with the country.
 He participated furthermore at receptions of the Albanian Embassy in East Berlin.

 As a professor of comparative linguistics at the University of Leipzig, Lambertz lived with his wife Josepha in a villa in nearby Markkleeberg.
-He died on August 26, 1963, was buried at the Döbling Cemetery in Vienna.
+He died there on 26 August 1963 and was buried at the Döbling Cemetery in Vienna.